CAAI/DeepMRAC/README.md

  - UTE
 both implemented for VB20P and VE11P in seperate models.

-Future version will also include T1w-MPRAGE.
+Future release will also include T1w-MPRAGE.

-##Contact:
+## Contact:
 claes.noehr.ladefoged@regionh.dk